calebweldon/ExplodingKittens/docs/bva/bva-deck.md

 | Test Case 2 | [Card(SKIP), Card(EXPLODING_KITTEN), Card(DEFUSE)] | [Card(DEFUSE), Card(SKIP), Card(EXPLODING_KITTEN)] | :x:          |

 ## Method 5: ```public void flipDeck()```

+## Note:
+- It may be easiest to implement using Collection object's static reverse() method...
+- If so, unit tests aren't viable and BVA may not be helpful
+- Discuss with professor

 ### Step 1-3 Results
 |        | Input                                                                             | Output                                                                            |
 |--------|-----------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|